Your Guide To Effective Communication In The Workplace

 It is very easy (and hazardous to your job) to misinterpret such messages.
 Sarcasm doesn’t come across the same when it is being read.

 - Requires great care.
 Since written communication is typically unavoidable on the job site, you must be sure to reread, edit and proofread.
 Written mistakes are often un-fixable.
 Do yourself a favor, and read it aloud.
 If it sounds a bit off… scrap it and you’ll thank yourself later.
+You can also use an online grammar checker to avoid grammatical mistakes.

 By the way… Written communication is easier and much less distracting with the right team communication apps